-Each Azure region has three availability zones.
-Because of this, placing the quorum nodes in separate availability zones is not possible.
-However, with three RAC nodes spanning three availability zones, placing the quorum nodes in the same availability zones as the RAC nodes still allows achieving the expected HA capabilities.
-Such a cluster can tolerate the loss of any two nodes or loss of any one availability zone without incurring database downtime.
+Many AWS regions have only three availability zones.
+Because of this, placing the quorum nodes in separate availability zones may not be possible.
+However, with three RAC nodes spanning three availability zones, placing the quorum nodes in the same availability zones as the RAC nodes still achieves the expected HA capabilities.
+Such a cluster can tolerate the loss of any two nodes or the loss of any one availability zone without incurring database downtime.